aiellomau/improve-microservice-sample/README.md

 Technologies
 ------------

-- Eureka for Lookup
+- Eureka for Lookup.
 - Hystrix is used for resilience.
 - Zuul is used to route HTTP requests from the outside to the different services.
-- Spring Cloud Config
+- Spring Cloud Config.
+- Spring Boot Admin.
+Use as a dashboard of all microservices.
 - Feign - For Rest services connections withing microservices.
 Avoid Rest API implementation staff.
-- RabbitMQ - For exchanges messages between microservices
+- RabbitMQ - For exchanges messages between microservices.

 Assumptions:
 ------------